feathersui/feathersui-openfl/CONTRIBUTING.md

 Names of enum values should use all uppercase, with underscores separating words.

-If any value of an emum will accept parameters, the enum value names should instead use camel case, and each word must start with an uppercase letter.
+If any value of an enum will accept parameters, the enum value names should instead use camel case, and each word must start with an uppercase letter.

 ```haxe
 enum EnumNameWithCamelCase {